AhmedAyman4/nawy/README.md

 ## Overview

-The **Nawy Property Recommender** is an end-to-end solution designed to transform how users search for real estate by replacing rigid filters with natural language queries (e.g., *"Looking for a luxury villa in New Cairo with a pool and at least 3 bedrooms under 15 million EGP"*).
-Beyond searching for properties, the system features an intelligent **AI Consultant** that allows users to chat and ask deep-dive questions about locations, compounds, and community details—including up-to-date information on nearby **schools, hospitals, sports clubs, and lifestyle facilities**—by combining data scraping, advanced preprocessing, vector-based semantic search, and Large Language Models (LLMs) to provide a comprehensive "digital property consultant" experience.
+The **Nawy Property Recommender** is an end-to-end solution designed to transform how users search for real estate by replacing rigid filters with natural language queries.
+Beyond searching for properties, the system features an intelligent **AI Consultant** that allows users to chat and ask deep-dive questions about **locations, compounds, and community details** including up-to-date information on nearby **schools, hospitals, sports clubs, and lifestyle facilities** by combining data scraping, advanced preprocessing, vector-based semantic search, and Large Language Models (LLMs) to provide a comprehensive "digital property consultant" experience.

 ## High Level Architecture